apache/nuttx/configs/freedom-kl25z/README.txt

   1. Connect the KL25Z to the host PC using the USB connector labeled SDA.
-  2. A new file system will appear call MBED; open it with Windows Explorer (assuming that you are using Windows).
+  2. A new file system will appear called MBED; open it with Windows Explorer (assuming that you are using Windows).
   3. Drag and drop nuttx.bin into the MBED window.
-This will load the nuttx.bin binary into the the KL25Z.  the MBED window will close then re-open and the KL25Z will be running the new code.
+This will load the nuttx.bin binary into the KL25Z.
+The MBED window will close then re-open and the KL25Z will be running the new code.

   Using the Freescale SDA debugger is essentially the same.
 That